richtastic/ff/src/3DR/wiki/app.md

-- test out stability = scale search point up 2ce and see how far away the new peak location changes

 => can uniquely find the optimal location
 	-> if a location DOESN'T EXIST, it finds the best one available, which is wrong but may have a good score